meshtastic/meshtastic/docs/software/settings/mqtt.md

 ### uplink_enabled

 This is a channel specific setting.
-If your channel has this set to `true` and you are connected to WiFi, the device will forward along messages to whatever MQTT server is specified in `mqtt_server`.
-See [Channel Settings](channel).
+If your channel has this set to `true` and you are connected to WiFi, the device will forward along messages to whatever MQTT server is specified in [mqtt_server](#mqtt_server).

 ### downlink_enabled

 This is a channel specific setting.
-If your channel has this set to `true` and you are connected to WiFi, the device will forward along messages from the MQTT server to the mesh from this device.
-See [Channel Settings](channel).
+If your channel has this set to `true` and you are connected to WiFi, the device will forward along messages from the MQTT server specified [here](#mqtt_server) to the mesh from this device.

 ## Details